qualisys/paf-theia-markerless-example/README.md

 ## Preparing QTM project
 There are two ways how to set up the project for QTM:
-1. Simple method is to unzip the zip file and open the project from QTM (File > Open Project) or by double clicking on Settings.paf in File Explorer.
+1. If you are going to use this example in a single project, then the simple method is to unzip the zip file and open the project from QTM (File > Open Project) or by double clicking on Settings.paf in File Explorer.
 2. If you plan to create multiple projects based on this example, unzip the zip file to `C:\Program Files\Qualisys\Qualisys Track Manager\Packages`, name the folder `Theia Markerless Example` and delete Settings.qtmproj.
 Then go to QTM > File > New Project and create new project based on Theia Markerless Example.

 To control Theia3D via PAF it is neccessary to download Theia-Tools.exe from the corresponding [release](https://github.com/qualisys/paf-theia-markerless-example/releases/latest) and move the extracted content into the `Templates/Assets/Programs/Theia-Tools/` folder of the project directory.